Samael189/How-Does-Climate-Change-InfluenceRegional-Instability-/README.md

 # How-Does-Climate-Change-InfluenceRegional-Instability-
 Climate Change is rapidly increasing in todays world.
 As it does, it affects how fragile the govern-ments of countries around the world are becoming.
-In order to attempt to begin to mitigate these affects, Climate Changes impact on governmental fragility must be understood.
+In order to attempt to begin to mitigate these affects, climate change's impact on governmental fragility must be understood.